rom1mouret/mpcl/README.md

 The anchoring step is performed on EMNIST digits while the continual learning and the evaluation are done on EMNIST letters.

-MPCL framework doesn't lend itself well to Class-IL, but with a bit of trickery, EMNIST Class-IL can be expressed as a Domain-IL problem.
+Proto-MPCL doesn't lend itself well to Class-IL, but with a bit of trickery, EMNIST Class-IL can be expressed as a Domain-IL problem.

 - instead of training a classifier to recognize characters, have it predict how